Heart Transplant for Children

 What is a heart transplant for a child?

-A heart transplant is surgery to replace a diseased heart with a healthy one from an organ donor.
-Organ donors are adults or children who have become critically ill, often because of injury.
-They will not live because of their illness or injury.
-If the donor is an adult, he or she may have agreed to be an organ donor before becoming ill.
+A heart transplant is surgery to replace a heart that isn't able to work the way it needs to with a healthy one from an organ donor.
+Heart donors are adults or children who have become critically ill (will not live), often because of injury.
+If the donor is an adult, they may have agreed to be a donor before becoming ill.
 Parents or spouses can also agree to donate a relative's organs.
-Donors can come from any part of the U.S.

 Why might my child need a heart transplant?

 Heart transplants are recommended for children who have serious heart problems.
-These children are not able to live without having their heart replaced.
-Illnesses that affect the heart in this way include complex heart disease present at birth (congenital).
-They also include heart muscle disease (cardiomyopathy) that may be caused by many problems.
+These children won't be able to live without having their heart replaced.
+Illnesses that affect the heart in this way include:

 What are the risks of a heart transplant for a child?